brson/brson.github.com/beer/_posts/2021-05-22-harviestoun-ola-dubh-ale-18-year.md

 ## Mouthfeel

-Not as think as I expected,
+Not as thick as I expected,
 but noticably little carbonation really makes it a boring experience.